 - Picnic Tables

-Boaters can visit the park by accessing the river from the new Snohomish Launch, High Bridge, Lewis Street or Langus Park.
-They are encouraged to take advantage of the park's 3 miles of publicly owned shoreline for fishing, swimming, picnicking, and upland trail exploration.
+Boaters can visit the park by accessing the river from the Snohomish launch, High Bridge, Lewis Street or Langus Park.
+Take advantage of the park's 3 miles of publicly owned shoreline for fishing, swimming, picnicking, and upland trail exploration.
 Please note, boat access is by river only (no road access).
 In order to preserve access to Crab Bar, please respect the adjacent private property.